NIEGS/CSST104-Finals-CSB05/README.md

 **Cluster Analysis:**

- ● Useclustering algorithms like K-means to group students based on academic performance and demographic attributes.
+ ● Use clustering algorithms like K-means to group students based on academic performance and demographic attributes.
 This can reveal patterns in student populations and identify subgroups with distinct characteristics.

 **Factor Analysis:**

- ● Performfactoranalysis to identify latent factors or constructs underlying the observed variables (e.g., academic performance, socioeconomic status) and their relationships.
+ ● Perform factor analysis to identify latent factors or constructs underlying the observed variables (e.g., academic performance, socioeconomic status) and their relationships.

 **Predictive Analytics for Interventions:**

- ● Developpredictive models to identify students at risk of academic underachievement or dropout based on demographic and academic performance data.
+ ● Develop predictive models to identify students at risk of academic underachievement or dropout based on demographic and academic performance data.
 Implement targeted interventions to support these students.

 **TimeSeries Analysis:**

- ● Analyzetrendsinacademic performance over time to identify long-term patterns or seasonal variations.
+ ● Analyze trends inacademic performance over time to identify long-term patterns or seasonal variations.
 This can help in understanding the effectiveness of educational interventions or policy changes.

 **Data Visualization Techniques:**